apache/causeway-site/content/contributors/development-environment.md

 If you don't use git outside of Apache, you can add the `--global` flag so that the above settings apply for all repos managed by git on your PC.

+### Getting help

+Three commands of git that in particular worth knowing:

+<pre>git help <i>command</i></pre>

+   will open the man page in your web browser

+<pre>git gui</pre>

+   will open up a basic GUI client to staging changes and making commits

+<pre>gitk --all</pre>

+   will open the commit history for all branches.
+In particular, you should be able to see the local `master`, which branch you are working on (the `HEAD`), and also the last known position of the `master` branch from the central repo, called `origin/master`.

 For further reading, see:

 - [git config man page](http://www.kernel.org/pub/software/scm/git/docs/git-config.html)